judasgutenberg/Generic_Arduino_I2C_Slave/README.md

 When sending digital values to a pin, use either 0 or 1 for LOW or HIGH.
 When sending analog values, use 256 plus the analog value.
 Any number above 255 is interpreted as an analog value.
 This minor headache for the developers keeps the data to the slave as simple as possible.

+VERY IMPORTANT:  If you don't have any other I2C devices on the bus with your master and slave Arduinos, you might well need pull-up resistors on the
+SCL and SDA lines.
+Use 5 or 10 kilohms.
+Otherwise the slave might hang after processing one data packet.

 To use this, set the I2C Address in the sketch appropriately and then refer to it in your Master code.
 To write digital values to the pins on the slave (once flashed with this software) from the master, put code on your Master something like this: